 6. Pop a Pycnogenol

-It’s been suggested by scientists that many jetlag symptoms are aggravated by changes to the fluid levels in your body that happen on the plane – and that a supplement called Pycnogenol, that’s made of pine bark, eliminates the gain in fluid that causes the problems.
+It’s been suggested by scientists that many jetlag symptoms are aggravated by changes to the fluid levels in your body that happen on the plane – and that a pine-bark supplement called Pycnogenol eliminates the fluid gain that causes the problems.

 Start taking it two days before you fly and the first three days of your trip.

-For the same reason you want to stay well hydrated on the plane as that will prevent dehydration that can make you feel sluggish.
+For the same reason, you want to stay well hydrated on the plane as that will prevent dehydration, which can make you feel sluggish.

 You can find it here.
 But like any other supplement, if you have any health concerns you should speak to your doctor before taking it – particularly if you have diabetes or any kind of cardiovascular concerns.